JLFernandes11/JLFernandes11/README.md

 My first experience with GNU/Linux was using the Debian distribution.
 Although I enjoyed using it, I wanted to try out a different distribution.
 That's when I started using the Fedora distribution, which is the one I'm still currently using.

-I have recently been learning FOSS tools such as QEMU with KVM and Virt Manager (virtual machines), Syncthing, LibreOffice, Gimp, Krita, and others.
+I have recently been learning FOSS tools such as QEMU with KVM and Virt Manager (virtual machines), Syncthing, LibreOffice, Gimp, Krita, Joplin, and others.

 ![miami](https://github.com/user-attachments/assets/6cfb3bfb-9526-4181-a1f3-61614ce833c3)